kimnana45/Post-To-Sold/README.md

 ## Questions

-If you have any questions about the repo, you can open an issue, or contact kylest0kes directly at kylestokes1551@gmail.com.
+If you have any questions about the repo, you can open an issue, or contact us directly at kylestokes1551@gmail.com.